Data Management#

 [Environment]::SetEnvironmentVariable("BRIGHTWAY2_DIR", "<PATH>", "User")

-How do I change my data directory in a conda environment?#
+How do I change my data directory in a Conda environment?#

-and deactivate.d
+and etc/conda/deactivate.d

-) in the virtual environment:
+) in your Conda environment:

 cd <YOUR_ANACONDA_INSTALL_DIR>/envs/<YOUR_ENV_NAME>